crhistianramirez/openid-poc/README.md

     | `IntegrationEventID`    | The ID to the Integration Event created in step 2.
 This has information about which endoint ordercloud should call out to in order to create the user after the user has successfully logged in.                                                                                                                                   |
     | `AdditionalIdpScopes`   | Any additional scopes (roles) you'd like to request from the IDP at the time of authentication.
 As an example you could request permissions from google to access user's google drive files, then the access token you get back from the IDP would have permission to do that.                                                                                                                             |

-4. Set the following values in the index.html
+4. Set the following values in the index.html.
+These
     - `OPEN_ID_CONNECT_ID` - the ID to the Open ID Connect configuration you created on OrderCloud
     - `ORDERCLOUD_CLIENT_ID` - the clientID that wants to authenticate via OpenID connect
     - `ORDERCLOUD_ROLES` - the roles to request, only roles that are also part of the security profile will be granted